artkeller/ESP32C3LEDManager/README.md

 Refer to the [ESP32-C3 Datasheet, Table 2-7: Peripheral Pin Assignment (page 23)](https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf) for the official GPIO capabilities and default peripheral mappings.

-### Criticism of the board design:
-The extremely compact design is undoubtedly an attractive solution for many applications.
-However, there is no apparent reason why the two LEDs were placed on GPIOs that are also needed for other functions.
-Assigning them to unused (internal) GPIOs would have ruled out potential conflicts of use from the outset—other board designs show that this is possible.

 ---

 ## Installation